IceShack/material-table-core-formik/README.md

 ## Requirement

-To use material-table-formik, you must use react@16.8.0 or greater which includes hooks.
+To use material-table-core-formik, you must use react@16.8.0 or greater which includes hooks.

 ## Installation

-This package is distributed via [npm](https://www.npmjs.com/package/material-table-formik).
+This package is distributed via [npm](https://www.npmjs.com/package/material-table-core-formik).

 ```
-$ yarn add material-table-formik
+$ yarn add material-table-core-formik
 # or
-$ npm install --save material-table-formik
+$ npm install --save material-table-core-formik
 ```

 ## Getting Started